APN-Pucky/feynmodel/README.md

 # FeynModel

-FeynModel is a project to develop an XML dialect for describing Feynman Models
+FeynModel is a project to develop an XML dialect for describing Feynman Models.
+It is in design very close to the UFO format, but not as restrictive.

 [![PyPI version][pypi image]][pypi link] [![PyPI version][pypi versions]][pypi link]  ![downloads](https://img.shields.io/pypi/dm/feynml.svg)